 Now, this is an important step!
 But it's often overlooked by many personal stylists!
 Before you can go out and find clients you need to figure out who they are, otherwise, it's like looking for a needle in a haystack.
 Think carefully about who you really want to help with your styling services and where your true passion lies.
 Maybe your own personal experience is a driving force behind why you want to become a stylist and your ideal client is someone who shares similar experiences.
 Or maybe you have a specific area of interest such as working with entrepreneurs to find their personal brand.
 Once you identify who you want to work with finding them will become so much easier.

-Step 4 - Set up your business
+Step 4 - Set up your personal styling business

 If you're serious about being a personal stylist then you need to look at it like a business because that's what it is.
 This means that you need to set up your business and take the necessary steps to make it official.
-Decide whether you will run things as a sole trader or an LLC then find out the requirements for registering your business where you live.
+Decide whether you will run things as a sole proprietor or an LLC then find out the requirements for registering your business where you live.
 There are many resources available online to help you and your local government website is always a good place to start.

-Once it's official then you can create a website (yes, you do need one), register for online payments, obtain social media profiles for your business, and create any paperwork and forms you need for business purposes.
+Once it's official you can create a website (yes, you do need one), register for online payments, obtain social media profiles for your business, and create any paperwork and forms you need for business purposes.

-Step 5 - Become visible
+Step 5 - Become visible as a personal stylist

 All that's left to do is get the word out about your business and start finding some clients.
-Start posting regularly on social media, start talking about what you do to anyone that will listen, and spread the word in your local area.
+Start posting regularly on social media, start talking about what you do to anyone who will listen, and spread the word in your local area.
 The more visible you are the more chances you will have to find new clients, so be proactive and let the world know you're a personal stylist who's open for business.
 If you want more tips on how to find your first clients then I've got another blog post that can help.
 Click here to read it now.

 So, now you know the steps to take to become a personal stylist, all that's left to do is get started!